amethyst/amethyst/README.md

 [li]: COPYING
 [di]: https://discord.gg/GnP5Whs

-## What is Amethyst?!
+## What is Amethyst?

-Amethyst is a game engine aiming to be fast and as configurable as possible.
+Amethyst is a data-driven and data-oriented game engine aiming to be fast and as configurable as possible.

 ## Principles

-These principles are what make amethyst unique and competitive in the world of game engines.
+These principles are what make Amethyst unique and competitive in the world of game engines.

 * Massively parallel architecture.
 * Powered by a correct [Entity Component System][ecs] model.